danielhalm1407/semiconductor_vol_control/README.md

     ```
 7. Alternatively, Run the notebooks

-    Run all the notebooks NB01-NB06 in order, selecting the venv-econ [3.11] kernel
+    Run all the notebooks in order, selecting the venv-semi [3.11] kernel